 Sample Problems: Suggested sample problems will be assigned for the topics covered in class, but they will not be handed in or graded.
-On most weeks, the TA will go over some of the problems and answer questions during the tutorial hours.
+On most weeks, some of the problems will be covered in the tutorial video, and your TA will answer questions during the tutorial meetings.